SoftCircuits/NumberToText/README.md

 string s = converter.Transform(123.45);
 ```

+Note that negative numbers are converted to positive numbers before transforming.
+Therefore, `123.45` would product the same result for as for `-123.45`.
+Depending on how you want negative numbers handled, you could prefix the result with `"Minus"` or something to that effect.

 ## Additional Information

 For additional information, check the [Converting Numbers to Words](http://www.blackbeltcoder.com/Articles/strings/converting-numbers-to-words) article on Black Belt Coder.